Fracking in South Africa: Government involvement

 In March 2014, state legislation was passed that allowed for the state to claim 100% of mining ventures, which drastically changed the 20% claim that was initially envisioned in previous negotiations.
 Such state control has led to concerns about the potential for business improprieties similar to those committed by Enron in the United States.
 Regardless of the controlling party, the exploration process will last for approximately 2 years.
-If results that come from the exploration process promise worthwhile benefits, environmental impacts will be assessed and commercial fracking will occur, although it could take a decade to produce results.
+If results that come from the exploration process promise worthwhile benefits, environmental impacts will be assessed and commercial fracking will occur, although it could take a decade to produce result.

 Hydraulic fracturing process

 In order to access the natural gas trapped by shale, vertical drilling is used to puncture deep boreholes to access deeply buried shale deposits.
 As the casings are cemented in place, horizontal drilling starts to access the production zone.